Xilinx/Vitis_Libraries/motor_control/docs/src/tutorial.rst

    L1 Benchmark <benchmark.rst>

-The tutorial will be developed to cover more Motor Contorl motheds and their combinations, more flows and more classic applications.
+The tutorial will be developed to cover more Motor Contorl motheds and their combinations, flows, and classic applications.

+.. |trade|  unicode:: U+02122 ..
+TRADEMARK SIGN
+   :ltrim:
+.. |reg|    unicode:: U+000AE ..
+REGISTERED TRADEMARK SIGN
+   :ltrim: